What’s The Difference between Tooth Pain and a Sinus Infection?

 How to Tell Whether You Have Tooth Pain or a Sinus InfectionMake a dental appointment and use the criteria below to help narrow down the reason you have an uncomfortable tooth or jaw:

 - Other Symptoms: Sinus infections are often accompanied by a host of other symptoms.
 Recurring allergies, runny nose, fever, headache, cough, phlegm, and fatigue are typically present as your body tries to fight off the infection.
-A tooth problem may be accompanied by some other symptoms if it is severe, but usually the pain is the primary indicator of an oral health problem.
+A tooth problem is more typically limited to pain in and around a tooth or a certain portion of the jaw although in more severe infections, it too can cause a fever and fatigue.

-- Understand the Cause: Your sinuses are located very close to your tooth nerves and the roots of your upper molars.
+- Understand the Cause: Your sinuses are located very close to your tooth nerves and the roots of your upper molars and some premolars.
 When sinuses become irritated, swollen or infected, they can grow and exert pressure on these roots, leading to discomfort or even impacting the location and orientation of your teeth.

 - Pain Type: Typically, tooth pain that is caused by an infection or an abscessed tooth will reveal itself in a constant, progressive sensation of discomfort.
 This pain is usually centralized and felt in a specific tooth.
 Sinus infection pain is a less intense and less localized feeling that is usually described as more of an ‘aching’ feeling than a sharp or severe pain.
 It may also be felt over a wider area, impacting an entire section of the jaw instead of a single tooth.